flynn1973/njmon_aix/README.md

 # njmon

 The Code in this Repo is not compatible with the original njmon.
-The NG (New Generation) Directory contains a improved Version of njmon and related Tools.
+The NG (New Generation) Directory contains a improved Version of the AIX specific njmon and related Tools.

 ## Modifications